BOYA1999/MolXAI-CRC-contributors/README.md

 Manuscript text, supplementary information, publication tables, captions, figures, and figure-generation scripts are maintained only in the separate submission workspace.
 Raw B-XAIC, Graph Attribution, and Polaris molecule tables are obtained from their upstream sources.
 Fine-tuned checkpoints and the CheMeleon foundation checkpoint are not redistributed.
 Predictions are released without SMILES; row identity is retained by the frozen zero-based test index.
 Per-cell execution JSON files were excluded because they recorded local checkpoint paths; the complete 330-row method comparison and the timing/statistical summaries needed for paper-level verification are retained.

-## License and archival status

-Repository-authored code and documentation are released under the MIT License.
-Third-party datasets, models, and software remain under their own terms.
-This local release candidate does not claim a repository URL, DOI, or public deposit; those fields must be completed only after an actual archive is created.